Adobe Experience Platform Glossary

 Activity: In the Decisioning Service, an activity is a set of offers the marketer wants the decision engine to select the best offer from.

-Adobe Admin Console: Adobe Admin Console provides a central location for managing access and feature permissioning for your organization.
+Adobe Admin Console: Adobe Admin Console provides a central location for managing Adobe product entitlements and access for your organization.
+Through the console, administrators can grant groups of users access permissions for various Platform capabilities, such as "Manage Datasets", "View Datasets", or "Manage Profiles".

 Adobe Experience Platform: Adobe Experience Platform standardizes data and content across the enterprise, powering real-time consumer profiles, enabling data science, and accelerating content velocity to drive experience personalization across the customer journey.